calaldees/teachingWorkshops/teacherEducation/_writing.md

 ### Academic Writing Tips

 * Provide specific examples to support claims, retaining an evaluative rather than emotive stance.
-* Avoid hyperbole such as ‘incredibly creative’ unless you can provide specific evidence to support the statement.
+* Avoid hyperbole such as '_incredibly_ creative' unless you can provide specific evidence to support the statement.
 * Avoid absolutes - we don't actually know - this is our best assumption so far.
 * Unpick the references you draw on to make them fully work for your developing argument.
 * Show you are aware of context and limitations of the sources you use